 - Best for a lob style play

-The Straight: the round version is the basic style of the straight handle while the square version is a recent addition used by some ping pong production companies.
+the round version is the basic style of the straight handle, while the square version is a recent addition used by some ping pong production companies.
 It also comes in a flat shape that is used by defensive or oversized blades.

 - It comes as round or square

-- Is good for movement between the front and backhand
+- Is suitable for movement between the front and backhand

 - Good for backhand power balance